 Rescue is another way to explain salvation.
 God has rescued us from eternal death through the life, death, and resurrection of His Son, Jesus.
 That is why salvation belongs to God.
 Christ’s deliverance is the Good news of the Gospel; He has rescued humanity from becoming the living dead by securing life for us both now and throughout eternity.

 The salvation God desires for us is the never-ending privilege of eternal love by which we are made whole in Him.
 God does not give us material wealth so we will love and obey Him, but rather He gives us these things because He loves us.
 God already loves us, despite any economic benefits or disadvantages.
 Salvation belongs to God, and He has chosen us to be heirs of salvation.
 The Scripture says, “Has not God chosen the poor in this world to be rich in faith and heirs of the kingdom which He promised to those who love Him” (James 2:5).

-It doesn’t matter that you have or do not have access to the finer things of life.
+It doesn’t matter whether you have or do not have access to the finer things of life.
 It matters that you do not dilute your love for God by an inaccurate definition of love.
-If you do this, your love for God will remain genuine and not fade away, not being dependent on your possession of tangible things.
+If you do this, your love for God will remain genuine and not fade away, and not be dependent on your possession of tangible things.